NinjataWRLD/CustomCADs.Pages/Pages.md

   - Info pages (Roles, Printer, Privacy Policy)
   - About us page (including an offer to join the dev/designer teams by emailing us at customcads@gmail.com)
   - Gallery page (including searchbar with filter and sort options, grid/list option for products, and pagination - products show only the image)
-  - Product page (details of any of the items in Gallery page, full Product info, visualized Cad, Tweak and Add to Cart buttons (disabled if not a Client))
+  - Product page (details of the items in Gallery page, full Product info, visualized Cad, Tweak and Add to Cart buttons (disabled if not a Client))

 - Guest (only without account) pages:
   - Home page (including quick info cards and useful shortcuts)